How to uninstall Windows Updates

 - Insert a blank DVD into the computer's DVD drive and click on create disc to start the process.

-- We don't know why Microsoft removed the option to create a system repair disc this way from Windows 8.1.
+- We don't know why Microsoft removed the option to create a system repair disc this way from Windows 8.1 and 10.

 - What you can do instead is to create a recovery drive on a USB flash drive.